ferreiratiago/es8/generators.md

 ## Generators as Iterators

-Generators are simple iterables, which means that they follow the `iterable` and `iterator` protocols.
+`Generators` are simple `iterables`, which means that they follow the `iterable` and `iterator` protocols:

-* The `iterable` protocol says that an object should return a function iterator whose key is `Symbol.iterator`:
+* The `iterable` protocol says that an object should return a function `iterator` whose key is `Symbol.iterator`.
 ```js
 const g = generator()

 typeof g[Symbol.iterator] // function
 ```

-* The `iterator` protocol says that the iterator should be an object pointing to the next element in the iteration by follow an object structure with a method called `next`:
+* The `iterator` protocol says that the `iterator` should be an object pointing to the next element of the iteration.
+This object should contain a function called `next`.
 ```js
 const iterator = g[Symbol.iterator]()

 typeof iterator.next // function
 ```

-Because generators are iterables then we can use a data consumer, e.g. `for-of`, to iterate over generators values.
+Because `generators` are `iterables` then we can use a data consumer, e.g. `for-of`, to iterate over `generators` values.
 ```js
 for (let e of iterator) {
     console.log(e)